Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 What Is a Puppy License and What Is Its Purpose?

 Among the interactions taking place in a social group of dogs, many different and interesting behaviors may be observed.
 Normally, when puppies are born (right after weaning), they are granted what is known as a "puppy license."
 What exactly is a puppy license and what does it entail?

 Generally, when the puppies are very small, they interact primarily with their mothers.
-About 90% of the time is spent sleeping while the rest is spent nursing and being cleaned by the mother.
-Mother dog is protective during this stage as the puppies are very vulnerable.
+About 90 percent of the time is spent sleeping while the rest is spent nursing and being cleaned by the mother.
+The mother dog is protective during this stage as the puppies are very vulnerable.
 Once the puppies' eyes open, they may start crawling around and exploring the world around them.
-As the puppies moves about, they start interacting with other dogs in their social group.
+As the puppies move about, they start interacting with other dogs in their social group.

 As the puppy matures, the urine components tend to change.
 Testosterone levels tend to rise in the urine when the puppy reaches five months old.
-The biggest surge, takes place when the puppy is 10 months old, with levels reaching up to seven times more actual normal levels found in adult dogs.
+The biggest surge takes place when the puppy is 10 months old, with levels reaching up to seven times more than the normal levels found in adult dogs.
 Then, once the puppy is about 18 months, these levels revert to the normal levels found in adult dogs.

-Upon detecting these hormonal levels, older dogs revoke the puppy license and think about putting the testing youngster into his place before he becomes a significant challenge.
+Upon detecting these initial hormonal changes, older dogs revoke the puppy license and think about putting the testing youngster into his place before he becomes a significant challenge.
 This is when the puppy license privileges abruptly stop.

 But My Older Dogs Will Not Grant a Puppy License!

 Yet, if a puppy license does exist, why are there so many people having trouble with older dogs not being willing to accept puppies?
 One great answer comes from Mario Sturm, author of the book 100 Mistakes in Dog Training: The Somewhat Practical Guide to Buying a Puppy, Training and Dealing With Dogs.